djeada/Linux-Notes/notes/logical_volume_management.md

 ## Partitions and Volumes

-Storage media such as DVDs, USB sticks, hard disk drives (HDDs), and solid state drives (SSDs) can all be partitioned.
-Partitions are defined in the partition table and allow a single storage device to be used for multiple purposes.

-A volume is a single accessible storage area with a single file system.
-While a partition is contained to a single disk, a disk can have one or more partitions.
-Additionally, a volume may span multiple disks.
+Picture storage devices like DVDs, USBs, and various hard drives (HDDs and SSDs, for example) as cakes that can be sliced into smaller pieces.
+These slices are known as partitions, and they help organize the storage device into sections for different uses, like keeping various file types or running multiple operating systems.
+The way these partitions are arranged is like a table you'd use to keep track of everything.

+Now, think of a volume as a section on a bookshelf, each with its own way of organizing files, or a file system.
+It's like having a separate spot on the shelf for different genres of books.
+While a partition is restricted to just one disk, that disk can have multiple partitions.
+For example, you might have a hard drive split into three parts: one for your operating system, another for your documents, and a third for your multimedia files.

+In contrast, a volume can span across several disks, similar to connecting multiple bookshelves to make more room for your books.
+This can be helpful when you need extra space for certain files, like large video files, and want to spread the storage across multiple devices.

-Logical Volume Manager (LVM)
+## Logical Volume Manager (LVM)

-The Logical Volume Manager (LVM) is a tool for managing disk storage space in Linux systems.
-It allows you to create logical volumes that can be easily resized, relocated, and added to, providing flexibility and the ability to add capacity to your system without the need for physical disk expansion.
-LVM also allows for the creation of volume snapshots, which can be useful for creating backups.
+The Logical Volume Manager (LVM) is a tool for managing disk storage in Linux systems.
+It lets you create logical volumes that can be easily changed in size, moved, and added to.
+This gives flexibility and lets you add storage to your system without needing more physical disks.
+LVM also allows for making volume snapshots, which can be useful for making backups.

-However, LVM does add some complexity to the setup process and requires additional kernel support.
-In some cases, repair images may not work with LVM-based systems.
+But, LVM does make the setup process more complex and needs extra support from the kernel.
+In some cases, repair images might not work with LVM-based systems.

 ## LVM Components

-LVM is made up of several components:
+LVM has several parts:

 * physical volumes,
 * volume groups,
 * logical volumes.

-Physical volumes are actual disk storage devices, such as HDDs or SSDs.
-Volume groups are collections of physical volumes that can be treated as a single entity.
-Logical volumes are the storage areas within volume groups that can be formatted with a file system and mounted.
+Physical volumes are actual storage devices, like HDDs or SSDs.
+Volume groups are groups of physical volumes that can be treated as one thing.
+Logical volumes are the storage areas within volume groups that can be given a file system and mounted.

 ## Creating LVM Volumes

-To create LVM volumes, you need to perform the following steps:
+To create LVM volumes, follow these steps:

-1. Create physical volumes: Use the pvcreate command to define physical volumes on disks.
+1. Make physical volumes: Use the `pvcreate` command to make physical volumes on disks.
 For example:

 ```bash
 pvcreate /dev/sdb